beancount/ledger2beancount/docs/manual.md

 ## Amounts

 In ledger, amounts can be placed after the commodity.
-This is converted to beancount with the the amount first, followed by the commodity.
+This is converted to beancount with the amount first, followed by the commodity.

 If you use commas as the decimal separator (i.e. values like `10,12`, using the ledger option `--decimal-comma`) you have to set the